ysrivast/shopping/README.md

 **Bill** represnt the bill entitty with amount , user and cart

-**Product** represnt product detail with different type
+**Product** represent product detail with different type

-**User** represnt customer with type and system
+**User** represent customer with type and system

-**PriceCalculator** is resposible to apply promotion by using Factory method of Promotion
+**PriceCalculator** is responsible to apply promotion by using Factory method of Promotion.It is implemented using Factory Design pattern which take User object and based on user it returns aplicable promotion.

-**Input** we pass bill object in the Price Calculator , it process the bill.
-Fisrt it will apply pormotion according to User. we have calculate total of bill by excluding Greocery item type.  and then we apply additional promotion.
+**Input** we pass bill object in the PriceCalculator , it process the bill.
+First it will apply promotion according to User.
+It calculates total of bill by excluding Greocery item type.  and then we apply additional promotion.

-**Output** we gate the actual payable price by the customer
+**Output** we get the actual payable price paid by the customer